Code-Institute-Submissions/return-my-coffee/README.md

   - Design foundation for some buttons
   - Jumbotron in the Homepage

+- [Bootbox JS](http://bootboxjs.com/) was used to style the alert box which is trigged when the contact form is submitted on the homepage.
+Code provided on the Bootbox documentation pages found [here](http://bootboxjs.com/documentation.html#bb-options) was referenced to style the alert box further.

+- [EmailJS](https://www.emailjs.com/) was used to add real world functionality to the contact form on the homepage.
+When a user submits the form, EmailJS sends the content to me via email.

 - [W3Schools](https://www.w3schools.com/) was used as guidance when creating my own modals that were not influenced by Bootstrap.

 - The jumbotron background image on the homepage was based upon [this source](https://coder-coder.com/background-image-opacity/")

+- The parrallax scrolling effect used on the hompage was based upon [this source](https://www.digitalocean.com/community/tutorials/css-pure-css-parallax)

 - Code for the Memory Game (HTML, CSS and JavaScript) was based upon [this YouTube tutorial](https://www.youtube.com/watch?v=ZniVgo8U7ek) by FreeCodeCamp.org